This page provides information about the National Advisory Council, current membership, meeting information, and more.

 The National Advisory Council (NAC) was established by the enactment of the Post-Katrina Emergency Management Reform Act of 2006 to ensure effective and ongoing coordination of Federal preparedness, protection, response, recovery, and mitigation for natural disasters, acts of terrorism, and other manmade disasters.
 The NAC advises the FEMA Administrator on all aspects of emergency management.
-The NAC incorporates state, tribal, and local governments; nonprofit, and private sector input in the development and revision of the national preparedness goal, the national preparedness system, the National Incident Management System, and other related plans and strategies.
+The NAC incorporates state, local, and tribal governments; nonprofit, and private sector input in the development and revision of the National Preparedness Goal, the National Preparedness System, the National Incident Management System, and other related plans and strategies.

-The NAC shall consist of up to thirty-five members appointed by and serving at the pleasure of the Administrator.
-Members are designated as Represetnatives, Special Government Employees (SGEs), or Ex Officio.
+The NAC consists of up to 35 members appointed by and serving at the pleasure of the Administrator.
+Members are designated as Representatives, Special Government Employees (SGEs), or Ex Officio.
 SGEs are defined in section 202(a) of Title 18 United States Code.
-To the extent practicable, the members shall be geographically diverse and represent a substantive cross-section of officials, emergency managers, and emergency response providers from state, local, and tribal governments, the private sector, and nongovernmental organizations.
+To the extent practicable, the members are geographically diverse and represent a substantive cross-section of officials, emergency managers, and emergency response providers from state, local, and tribal governments, the private sector, and nongovernmental organizations.

 The current members of the NAC are listed below.
 The Administrator appoints one member of the NAC as the Chair and one member as the Vice Chair.
 Currently, Jim Featherstone is the Chair, and Teresa Scott is the Vice Chair.
-Please click here for a complete list of members.
+Read the complete list of members.

-- Beth Armstrong - Standard Settings - Rep
+- Beth Armstrong - Standard Settings and Accrediting - Rep

 - Sarita Chung - In-Patient Medical Providers - SGE

 - Mark Cooper - Emergency Management - Rep

 - Jeanne-Aimee De Marrais - Administrator Selection – SGE

 - Jerry Demings – Elected Local Government Officials